West Bengal State Election Commission: Composition

 West Bengal State Election Commission consists of Chief Commissioner and as many members and staff specified as are required by the Acts of respective state Governments.
 State Election Commissioners are independent persons not holding position or office in any Central or State Government organisations.

-S.K.Das, is the current Chief Commissioner of West Bengal State Election Commission.
+Rajiv sinha, is the current Chief Commissioner of West Bengal State Election Commission.
 He will serve for a period of four years.